containers/toolbox/doc/toolbox-rm.1.md

 % toolbox-rm 1

 ## NAME
-toolbox\-rm - Remove one or more toolbox containers
+toolbox\-rm - Remove one or more Toolbx containers

 ## SYNOPSIS
 **toolbox rm** [*--all* | *-a*] [*--force* | *-f*] [*CONTAINER*...]

 ## DESCRIPTION

-Removes one or more toolbox containers from the host.
+Removes one or more Toolbx containers from the host.
 The container should have been created using the `toolbox create` command.

-A toolbox container is an OCI container.
+A Toolbx container is an OCI container.
 Therefore, `toolbox rm` can be used interchangeably with `podman rm`.

 ## OPTIONS ##